 Jason's especially.
 While the rest all seem to be varying degrees of freaked out, Jason simply stares at his escargot wide eyed, and makes a sound suspiciously like he just threw up in his mouth.

 At a recent con appearance, a fan asked the cast why so many people continue to live in Angel Grove, despite the weekly monster attacks.
 One of the cast members answered with, "It's rent controlled."
+It makes perfect sense; the constant threat of disaster puts a low ceiling on property values.

 In the episode "Putty on the Brain," Bulk and Skull are feeding the class iguana, pouring pretty much the whole food packet into the cage.
 Then Lord Zedd turns it into his Saliguana monster.